 If you’re looking for accommodation in Cochi / Kochin, check Agoda, it’s or most trusted, preferred booking engine for Asia and don’t forget the reward points, we just cashed ours in for a bargain stay in Chennai.

 History, Art, Culture and Enjoyment in Fort Cochin

-Jew Town and the old synagogue are a 30p rickshaw ride away from Vasco Da Gama square.
 This part of town is very up-market, plenty of well-heeled package tourists visit and prices and standards are high.
-We enjoyed a luxurious nimbu pani in a fancy little cafe and browsed shops and warehouses full of antiques and artefacts.
+We enjoyed a luxurious nimbu pani in a fancy little cafe and browsed shops and warehouses full of antiques and artifacts.

 The spice trade is still alive and strong, the spice warehouses or go-downs are packed with exotic smelling hessian sacks in some parts of town.

 James and I had to make a pilgrimage to the Indian Coffee House in Ernakulum, just paces from the ferry port.